dmh2000/telemetry/Azure/step1/README.md

 ```
 ## Appendix C - ReadDeviceToCloudMessages.js

-This is what runs on the IoT device.
+This is what runs on a client somewhere.
 It connects to the IoT Hub service and sends periodic messages.
-It actually is a decent baseline for my app, just adding the right data to it.
+Again it is a decent baseline for my app, just adding the right data to it.

 ```javascript
 // Using the Azure CLI: